TOOLS

 Length and Time Phasing of Assistance

-Funds are available for obligation at the Federal level until September 30, 2010.
-Grantees have an additional 12-month period to obligate their funds.
+Funds are available for obligation by the Department until September 30, 2010.
+Grantees have an additional 12-month period to obligate their funds pursuant to section 19 of the Rehabilitation Act.
 See the following for information on how assistance is awarded/released: Funds will be released by electronic transfer.

 Financial Information